nejcgalof/Math-functions-parser-with-drawer/README.md

-# Math-functions-parser-with-drawer
+# Math functions parser with drawer
-Lexer and parser for math functions and simulating drawing graphs
+Lexer and parser for math functions and simulating drawing graphs in Pyhton

 Using Parser class:
 ```